containers/podman/docs/source/markdown/podman-create.1.md

 This is useful to run a container without requiring any image management, the rootfs of the container is assumed to be managed externally.

+**--seccomp-policy**=*policy*

+Specify the policy to select the seccomp profile.
+If set to *image*, Podman will look for a "io.podman.seccomp.profile" annotation in the container image and use its value as a seccomp profile.
+Otherwise, Podman will follow the *default* policy by applying the default profile unless specified otherwise via *--security-opt seccomp* as described below.

+Note that this feature is experimental and may change in the future.

 **--security-opt**=*option*

 Security Options